danzym/movie-project/README.md

 If you finish early you can work on the same functionalities, but for TV shows.
 Your code should be completely reusable (e.g., don't just copy paste a second copy of the files).

+## Project Disclaimer

+This website project, named 'Netflix,' is a personal project and is not affiliated with or endorsed by the official Netflix brand or service.
+It is intended for personal use and experimentation.